 The APA manual provides style rules and guidelines that sometimes require interpretation.
 Your instructor has the final word, but tutors and librarians can help!

 Need help writing your APA paper?
 Looking for someone to go over what you've written to make sure it's correct?
 Want someone to review your citations?
-Click here, select "Tutoring," and schedule a time to meet with a Tutor.
+Email firstname.lastname@example.org and ask to be connected with a writing tutor.

 Having trouble citing a particular source?
 Need help finding the correct citation format?
-Click here, select "Librarians," and schedule a time to meet with a Librarian.
+Schedule time to meet with a librarian.